JOSPAUL2233/jospaul2233/README.md

 </div> -->

 # 💫 About Me:
 An efficient student committed to learning and developing skills in programming.
-Self-directed and energetic with superior<br>performance in both autonomous or collaborative environments.Successful in quickly building skills, self-teaching, and acquiring new knowledge .
+Self-directed and energetic with superior<br>performance in both autonomous or collaborative environments.Successful in quickly building skills, self-teaching, and acquiring new knowledge.